capitalisttofu/stock-market-streaming-app/flink_app/README.md

 ## Running app.py

-Setup the docker cluster as explained in the root README.md
+Setup the Docker cluster as explained in the root README.md

-Make sure you have provisioned kafka as explained in the `backend` README.md.
+Make sure you have provisioned Kafka as explained in the `backend` README.md.

 Also, you must make sure that the shared volume in the container is accessible by the Flink user, which has a uid 9999.
 This is a one time operation that can be done with